ttanay/ACCDownload/README.md

 ## Instructions

 ### For Windows
-1. Type `pip install bs4, lxml, requests` in Command Prompt and press Enter.
+1. Type `pip install bs4 lxml requests` in Command Prompt and press Enter.
 2. Execute main.py with `python`.

 ### For Linux, Mac